|Random Old Ads!|

 GRAPHICS / SOUND

 The PC version was developed by a different software team (AVN Software) 1 year after the Amiga and ST versions.
 The graphics are identical to the Amiga version although the flip-screen scrolling still exists.
-The PC (MS-DOS) version supports three different graphics hardware (CGA, EGA, VGA) and the VGA version can show up to 64 colors on screen.
-The sound on the PC MS-DOS version also supports a variety of hardware such as the AdLib, the SoundBlaster and the almighty Roland.
-Much like the ST and the Amiga versions, the PC features the option to play either with music or with sound effects.
+Thid version supports three different graphics hardware (CGA, EGA, VGA) and the VGA version can show up to 64 colors on screen.
+The sound also supports a variety of hardware such as the AdLib, the SoundBlaster and the almighty Roland.
+Much like the ST and the Amiga versions, the PC version features the option to play either with music or with sound effects.
 But the music gets a bit repetitive after a while.
-So, the sampled sound effects are a better option!
+So, the sampled sound effects are a better option I believe here!

 PC (ms-dos based)